-The graphs below show the peak and annual energy demand forecasts for gas service without including the effects of demand-side resources (DSR).
-The gas peak demand forecast is for a one-day temperature of 13° Fahrenheit (F) at SeaTac airport.
+SeaTac airport.
 The demand forecast for the 2023 Gas Utility IRP includes the impacts of climate change.
 The impact of climate change on the forecast reduced the energy forecast due to decreasing heating degree days from warmer average temperature trends in the winter.
-Although experts expect the average temperature average temperature trends in the winter.
-Although experts expect the average temperature to increase, our analysis reaffirmed the design temperature's extreme low of 13° F due to the increasing extreme temperature ranges2.
+Although experts expect the average temperature to increase, our analysis reaffirmed the design temperature's extreme low of 13° F due to the increasing extreme temperature ranges.